tingjennings/Big-Data-Challenge/README.md

 # Big Data - "Alexa, can you handle big data?"

-###

-# Inside local git repository, create a directory for the level of challenge Challenge you choose.
 Use folder names corresponding to the challenges: **level-1** or  **level-2**.

-# Download a Google Colab Notebook as a `ipynb` file and add it to this folder.
+ Download a Google Colab Notebook as a `ipynb` file and add it to this folder.
 This will be the main script to run for analysis.
 Be sure to also add any SQL queries used to a `.sql` file and add it to repo.
 Gain a much greater understanding of ETL processes in Big Data using PySpark and using AWS's Relational Databases if do complete it.

 ## Background